snohio/jokers/practice.md

 |5557 |3937  |

 ### Notes

 - 4481 Auto
 - 5557 and 7611 No show
 - 3973 might have pivot wheels
-- All climb rung 2, 1557 atempt to rung 3
+- All climb rung 2, 1557 attempt to rung 3

 ### Score

 - Red 68
 - Blue 31

 ## Round Six

 ### Teams